Affected Roles: Owner, Administrator

 Alternatively, the camera can be rebooted from its web client or by disconnecting and reconnecting the camera power.

 Test the camera stream again after completing the reboot.
-If the issue persists, proceed to the next troubleshooting step.
+If the issue persists, proceed to the next troubleshooting method.

-Enter the camera’s IP address into the browser’s address bar.
+To connect with the web client, enter the camera’s IP address into the address bar of the web browser.
 If the camera has been assigned to a port value of anything other than 80, you will need to specify the port value in the address bar.

 Camera IP: 192.168.1.90

 If you have not set up a new Username and Password for the camera yet, use: